AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/README.md

 -h, --help          show help message and exit
 -c CONFIG, --config CONFIG
                     Configuration file in json format (required).
--v, --verbose       Log debug information about each step to stdout.
+-v, --verbose       Verbosity level.
+By default little to none information is printed.
+                    Use -v once to increase information logs about each step, and -vv to print every command that is being run.
 ```

 All inputs and parameters are passed using the </i>config</i> argument -- a path to existing file in a <b>.json</b> format.